How to Beat a Simple Assault Charge in North Carolina

 Sexual assault is a specialized assault charge category since harm results from a sexual act without explicit consent from the other party.
 There are various categories of sexual assault, depending on the nature of the assault and the potential harm caused to the victim.

 A simple sexual assault is when the offending party forces someone to engage in a sexual act with them, without their consent.
 A sexual assault with weapon charge is when a deadly weapon is used to convince someone to engage in a sexual act.
 And aggravated sexual assault is when the victim has sustained serious injury resulting from the sexual assault.
+In such severe circumstances, the prosecutor will often be relentless in trying to secure a conviction.

 Yes.
 Imprisonment is a potential penalty for anyone charged with assault, even simple assault.
 For the latter, you could spend time in jail for up to 30 days.
+Alternatively, the sentencing might involve probation as a condition of release rather than immediate incarceration.

 Again, various factors will play into the court’s sentencing of your case, and you could potentially spend more time in jail if the assault resulted in serious physical injuries – or even death.
+The determination of probation or a conviction often rests on the ability of your legal strategy to negate the arguments brought forth by the prosecutor.

 How to Beat a Simple Assault Charge in NC